 Glasgow is a city situated on what is classed as Scotland's western lowlands and is a port city, on the banks of the River Clyde which leads into the Atlantic Ocean.
 It is the largest city within Scotland and lies within the county of Lanarkshire.

-Having an oceanic climate, Glasgow can be predisposed towards cold and wet winters and cooler summers but of course, one can never fully predict the weather forecast.
+Having an oceanic climate, Glasgow can be predisposed towards cold and wet winters and cooler summers yet enjoys a snowfall every now and again!

 Glasgow can be traced back to around the sixth century and was a successful market place then later on prospered in trade, especially coal, cloth, tobacco, sugar and rum.
 More developments arrived in the time of the Industrial Revolution.
 Coal, iron, chemicals, linens, glass, soap and paper were all being produced and with a strong emphasis on ship building and locomotive construction, this further enhanced productivity.

-Nowadays, modern Glasgow has a totally different economic story and leading industries include financial, education, software and digital, research, healthcare, creative, life sciences, marine, hospitality, technology, transport and communications.
-Traditional shipbuilding, engineering and construction are still to this day focused around the port.
-Major businesses are being attracted to Glasgow due to the committed workforce, the diverse and exciting city, digital connectivity and the increasing economic and dynamic progression.
+Nowadays modern Glasgow which is one of the largest city region economies in the UK and is an established global business destination, has a totally different economic story.
+With a growing jobs market, leading industries include a diverse mix of advanced manufacturing, financial and business, health tech, medicine and healthcare, digital and creative, fintech, space industry and the green economy.
+Traditional shipbuilding, engineering and construction are still to this day focused around the port with the river Clyde still being a vital transportation route.
+Major businesses are attracted to Glasgow due to the committed workforce, the diverse and exciting city, digital connectivity and the increasing economic and dynamic progression.

-The esteemed University of Glasgow which dates back centuries, attracts students from over 140 different countries and offers some of the broadest ranges of courses in the UK.
+The esteemed University of Glasgow which dates back centuries, attracts students from all over the world and offers some of the broadest ranges of courses in the UK.
 You can also choose either the nearby University of Strathclyde or the Glasgow Caledonian University which are both fantastic places to study and excel in your chosen field.
+It is interesting to note that statistics show that over half of the population here in Glasgow are educated to degree level.

-Voted ‘best city break’ of last year, there are so many things to see and do in Glasgow.
+Recently voted as friendliest city in the UK and second best city in the UK there are so many things to see and do in Glasgow.
 When it comes to shopping, there's an exciting mix of high street brands, independent stores and quirky, stylish markets selling everything from hand crafted candles to seasonal fruit and vegetables that have been locally sourced.
 The same can be said for eating out whether you want to relax in an old pub steeped in tradition, enjoy a plant based or vegetarian feast (Glasgow boasts that it is one of the world's most vegan friendly cities) or simply grab a quick and tasty lunch on the go.